Information paradox and island of covariant black holes in LQG: Abstract

 \section{Abstract}

 We study information paradox of four dimensional covariant black holes inspired by loop quantum gravity (LQG) with two well motivated solutions.
 We first prepare the spacetime in the Hartle-Hawking state, compute the radiation entropy and recover a linear growth at late time.
-When considering the mass loss and incorporating greybody factors, we show that for Solution~1 the LQG parameter $\zeta$ leaves temperature and Planckian factor of the spectrum unchanged but enhances the near-horizon barrier, leading to a faster evaporation rate as $M$ decreases.
-This behavior contrasts sharply with Solution~2, which has slow evaporation rate at small $M$ and admits a non-singular continuation suggestive of a remnant or a black-to-white-hole transition.
-We then apply the island prescription on the eternal background and find that quantum extremal surfaces exist in solution 1 geometries; $\zeta$ primarily shifts the island boundary and suppresses the late time entropy growth, preserving unitarity.
+When considering the mass loss and incorporating greybody factors, we show that for Metric~1 the LQG parameter $\zeta$ leaves temperature and Planckian factor of the spectrum unchanged but enhances the near-horizon barrier, leading to a faster evaporation rate as $M$ decreases.
+This behavior contrasts sharply with Metric~2, which has slow evaporation rate at small $M$ and admits a non-singular continuation suggestive of a remnant or a black-to-white-hole transition.
+We then apply the island prescription on the eternal background and find that quantum extremal surfaces exist in Metric~1 geometries; $\zeta$ gives a larger island and the island suppresses the late time entropy growth, preserving unitarity.
 Our results highlight that covariance-respecting LQG black hole do not exhibit a universal late time behavior.